EMG114/iOS-Open-University/README.md

 Learning from video tutorials isn't enough.
 If you want to have a strong foundation of Swift, I recommend you to finish the Swift - Big Nerd Ranch Guide, before messing with iOS App Development.

-Also, enrolling in any iOS Development Courses on Udemy as a complete beginner (with no understanding of Swift) will not gonna help.
+Also, enrolling in any iOS Development Courses on Udemy as a complete beginner (with no understanding of Swift) will not help.